R9MX4/simSimDLL/README.md

 Predefine option for compile SimDLLPlus (you cant find them in pch.h):

   __DEBUGED__        : Fix bugs like liquid duplication.
-Actually, for some reasons, you can't disable this option otherwise this mod will crash.
+Actually, for some reasons, this option must be enabled otherwise this mod will crash.
   __DEBUG_PRINT__    : Enable/Disable generate log.
   __SIMDLL_PLUS__    : Enable/Disable features metioned above.
+  __THREAD_DECOUPLE__: Remove ParallelTaskQueue to avoid performance overhead caused by thread switching